sapegin/washingcode-book/manuscript/150_Editing.md

 I also use _find all references_ often to see where a certain function is used:

-And, lastly, I use _go to definition_ (using a shortcut, or Cmd+click) to quickly open a function source code:
+And, lastly, I use _go to definition_ (using a hotkey, or Cmd+click) to quickly open a function source code:

 TODO: screenshot

 ## Code navigation

 Some developers only use keyboard to move the cursor across the code.
 This sounds cool, but I never learned how to do it.
 Overall, my approach is very minimalist: I heavily rely on just a few tools, and don’t afraid to use trackpad to move the cursor around.
-For me it often works better than trying to remember complex keyboard shortcuts.
+For me it often works better than trying to remember complex hotkeys.

 T> Don’t feel bad if you can’t lear a certain tool.
 I’ve been struggling with many tools even after using them for over a decade: Git, Flexbox, and many others.

-Besides the basic navigation (home, end, jumping over one word, and so on) I regularly use these shortcuts:
+Besides the basic navigation (home, end, jumping over one word, and so on) I regularly use these hotkeys:

 - duplicate current line or selection;
 - delete current line or selected lines;
 - move current line or selected lines up;
 - move current line or selected lines down.

-I’ve tried to use more shortcuts, like navigation to previous editing position, but ended up sticking to the few I already know.
+I’ve tried to use more hotkeys, like navigation to previous editing position, but ended up sticking to the few I already know.

+## Hotkeys

+TODO: Keyboard shortcuts (hotkeys)

 ## Autosave